aasisvinayak/flymyshop/api/files/app/Console/Commands/CreatePlugin.php.txt

     }

     /**
-     * Fetch all other stubs for creating plugin
+     * Fetch all other stubs for creating plugin.
      *
      * @return array
      */